 Looking for a special Valentine gift that will last longer than a box of chocolates?
-These 12 Valentine's Day books for kids will spread the love all year long!
+These 12 Valentine's Day Books for Kids spread love all year long!
 Buy one (or a few) for your favorite kid!

 Sweet Valentine's Day Books for Kids

 As Valentine’s Day approaches, I’m on the lookout for unique gifts that will stand from the tidal wave of candy and stuffed animals.
 Books are a great gift to give kids because they can be shared over and over again… usually while cuddling up on the couch.
 These sweet Valentine's Day Books for Kids will fill you and your children with love!

 - Plant a Kiss by Amy Krouse Rosenthal: When Little Miss plants a kiss it blooms into something beautiful and rare.
 She quickly decides to share it with the world, despite the protests of her friends.
 A simple but powerful book that demonstrates how one small act of love can grow into something much bigger than we ever could have imagined.